2022 Hackney London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Hackney has usually been under Labour control except for a period from 1968 to 1971 when it was under Conservative control and from 1998 to 2002 when it was under no overall control.
 Councillors have mostly been elected from the Labour Party, Conservative Party and Liberal Democrats, with some Green Party councillors being elected in 1998 and 2006.
 In the most recent election in 2018, the Liberal Democrats lost their three seats in the Cazenove ward with Labour winning 52 seats with 63.0% of the vote across the borough and the Conservatives winning the remaining 5 seats with 11.1% of the vote across the borough.
 The Green Party won 16.9% of the vote across the borough without winning any seats, performing best in the Dalston and Hackney Downs wards.
 The Liberal Democrats won 8.6% of the vote without winning any seats, performing best in Cazenove ward.
 The council is run under a mayoral system, so its leader is the directly elected mayor of Hackney.
 The incumbent mayor of Hackney was Labour's Philip Glanville, who had held that role since a 2016 by-election.

-In November 2021, the local Conservative Party in Hackney selected Oliver Hall as their candidate for Mayor.
-At nineteen years old, he is thought to have been the youngest ever major-party candidate for a directly elected mayoralty in England and Wales.
+The local Conservative Party in Hackney selected Oliver Hall as their candidate for Mayor.
+At nineteen years old, he was thought to have been the youngest ever major-party candidate for a directly elected mayoralty in England and Wales.